skynav/ttt/ttt-ttv/README.md

 The third phase performs schema validity testing using an XSD (XML Schema Definition) schema.
 The schema used during validation is determined by the specified (or default) verification model.
 Different models may specify different schemas.
 If a schema validation error occurs, then this phase fails.

 Unless `--treat-foreign-as` is specified as `allow`, elements and attributes in foreign (non-TTML and non-XML) namespaces are pruned by a filtering process before attempting schema validation.
 In this case, potential validity of foreign namespace vocabulary is not assessed.
 If `--treat-foreign-as` is specified as `allow`, then foreign vocabulary is not pruned, which, depending on the schema, may result in schema validation errors if the schema is not designed to permit foreign attributes or elements.
+Additional schemas that cover foreign vocabulary may be specified by using one or more `--extension-schema` options.

 The fourth phase performs additional semantic (and some syntactic) testing on the resource that is beyond what is tested by the previous three phases.
 For example, some TTML attributes are typed by the TTML schema as `xs:string`, which does not test the form of that string to determine compliance with TTML.
 In this fourth phase, these attributes are further verified to determine if they comply with TTML syntactic and semantic rules.
-In addition, a variety of other constraints specified by TTML are tested during this phase.
+In addition, a variety of other constraints specified by TTML (or a derivative specifiction) are tested during this phase.

 If desired, the `--until-phase` option may be used to cause verification to stop at a particular phase, thus skipping subsequent phases.